Skip to main content

 If you are taking Lupkynis do not take potassium-containing salt substitutes or over-the-counter potassium supplements without first talking to your doctor.
 Taking Lupkynis with salt substitutes or supplements may cause high levels of potassium in your blood.
 High levels of potassium can cause weakness, irregular heartbeat, confusion, tingling or numbness of the extremities, or feelings of heaviness in the legs.
 Call your healthcare provider right away if you have any of these symptoms.

+These are not all the possible side effects or drug interactions that may occur.
 It is important to tell your doctor and pharmacist about all of the medications you use, including prescription drugs, over-the-counter (OTC) medicines, vitamins, herbs and dietary supplements.
 Do not stop using any medications without first talking to your doctor.

-This is not all the information you need to know about Lupkynis and Benlysta for safe and effective use and does not take the place of your doctor’s directions.
+This is not all the information you need to know about Lupkynis (voclosporin) and Benlysta (belimumab) for safe and effective use and does not take the place of your doctor’s directions.
 Review the full consumer medication guide and discuss this information and any questions you have with your doctor or other health care provider.

 References